vazco/meteor-universe-i18n/README.md

 _locale: en
 _namespace: SimpleSchema

-required: "[label] is required"
+required: '[label] is required'
-minString: "[label] must be at least [min] characters"
+minString: '[label] must be at least [min] characters'
-maxString: "[label] cannot exceed [max] characters"
+maxString: '[label] cannot exceed [max] characters'
-minNumber: "[label] must be at least [min]"
+minNumber: '[label] must be at least [min]'
-maxNumber: "[label] cannot exceed [max]"
+maxNumber: '[label] cannot exceed [max]'
-minNumberExclusive: "[label] must be greater than [min]"
+minNumberExclusive: '[label] must be greater than [min]'
-maxNumberExclusive: "[label] must be less than [max]"
+maxNumberExclusive: '[label] must be less than [max]'
-minDate: "[label] must be on or after [min]"
+minDate: '[label] must be on or after [min]'
-maxDate: "[label] cannot be after [max]"
+maxDate: '[label] cannot be after [max]'
-badDate: "[label] is not a valid date"
+badDate: '[label] is not a valid date'
-minCount: "You must specify at least [minCount] values"
+minCount: 'You must specify at least [minCount] values'
-maxCount: "You cannot specify more than [maxCount] values"
+maxCount: 'You cannot specify more than [maxCount] values'
-noDecimal: "[label] must be an integer"
+noDecimal: '[label] must be an integer'
-notAllowed: "[value] is not an allowed value"
+notAllowed: '[value] is not an allowed value'
-expectedString: "[label] must be a string"
+expectedString: '[label] must be a string'
-expectedNumber: "[label] must be a number"
+expectedNumber: '[label] must be a number'
-expectedBoolean: "[label] must be a boolean"
+expectedBoolean: '[label] must be a boolean'
-expectedArray: "[label] must be an array"
+expectedArray: '[label] must be an array'
-expectedObject: "[label] must be an object"
+expectedObject: '[label] must be an object'
-expectedConstructor: "[label] must be a [type]"
+expectedConstructor: '[label] must be a [type]'
 RegEx:
-  msg: "[label] failed regular expression validation"
+  msg: '[label] failed regular expression validation'
-  Email: "[label] must be a valid e-mail address"
+  Email: '[label] must be a valid e-mail address'
-  WeakEmail: "[label] must be a valid e-mail address"
+  WeakEmail: '[label] must be a valid e-mail address'
-  Domain: "[label] must be a valid domain"
+  Domain: '[label] must be a valid domain'
-  WeakDomain: "[label] must be a valid domain"
+  WeakDomain: '[label] must be a valid domain'
-  IP: "[label] must be a valid IPv4 or IPv6 address"
+  IP: '[label] must be a valid IPv4 or IPv6 address'
-  IPv4: "[label] must be a valid IPv4 address"
+  IPv4: '[label] must be a valid IPv4 address'
-  IPv6: "[label] must be a valid IPv6 address"
+  IPv6: '[label] must be a valid IPv6 address'
-  Url: "[label] must be a valid URL"
+  Url: '[label] must be a valid URL'
-  Id: "[label] must be a valid alphanumeric ID"
+  Id: '[label] must be a valid alphanumeric ID'
-keyNotInSchema: "[key] is not allowed by the schema"
+keyNotInSchema: '[key] is not allowed by the schema'
 ```

 ## Running Tests